 One kilowatt-hour of electricity costs approximately $0.15.
 That means:

 In comparison, getting the same amount of heat with a gas-fired (non-infrared) heater, required about 2500 W of gas.
 However, gas only costs about $0.061 per kiloWatt-hour.
-So, running a gas-fired heater for 8 hours costs approximately $1.2. (update 17-11-2021: gas prices are skyrocketing, so electric heating becomes more and more preferable)
+So, running a gas-fired heater for 8 hours costs approximately $1.2. (update 7-11-2022: gas prices are at an all-time high, so electric heating becomes more and more preferable)

 2. With infrared, the air can stay relatively cold